 DEP manages its account and billing information through its Customer Information System ("CIS"), which incorporates both frontage and metered accounts.
 DEP has identified weaknesses in the ability of CIS to identify and report account errors and corrections on a comparable basis over time.
-In addition, DEP continues to issue a high percentage of estimated bills.
 DEP has entered into a contract with IBM to implement necessary enhancements to the CIS to address these weaknesses, the cost of which is fully funded in the CIP.
-Implementation of these enhancements is expected to be completed by June 2012.
-DEP is working with IBM to identify future enhancements, the scope, timeline and cost of which have not yet been determined.
+Implementation of these enhancements is expected to be completed in the second quarter of Fiscal Year 2013.
+DEP is working with IBM to identify potential future enhancements, the scope, timeline and cost of which have not yet been determined.

 The Board and DEP have undertaken initiatives to enhance the collection of water and sewer billings.
 In September 2007, the Board authorized a payment incentive program for delinquent single-family accounts that provides for service termination if payment is not made in accordance with the program.
 In October 2007, the Board authorized and approved modifications to the regulations governing service terminations, including reducing the dollar amount and the delinquent period thresholds for determining an account's eligibility for service termination and narrowing the period of time during the year when water cannot be shut off.
 DEP has issued water shut-off notices to single family residential customers pursuant to the Board's regulations governing service terminations.
 Although most customers receiving such notices pay their bills or enter into payment agreements, DEP has terminated service for a small number of single family residential properties.

 In December 2007, the City Council and the Mayor reauthorized the City's lien sale program which had expired in 2006, and expanded it to allow the City, on behalf of the Board, to sell, with certain exceptions, liens from unpaid water and sewer charges on multi-family houses and commercial businesses, independent of the existence of property tax liens.
 The lien sale program authorization expired on December 31, 2010.
 In March 2011, the City Council and the Mayor authorized a renewal of the lien sale program through December 31, 2014.
 Such renewal includes certain changes to the program, including an adjustment of the dollar threshold required before the City can sell water liens on certain multi-family houses.
 The Board has also adopted updated policies regarding the denial of access and new policies regarding theft of service, effective July 1, 2009.

-DEP is in the process of procuring a collection agency to assist in collecting delinquent accounts, which will target single family residential customers which are not covered by DEP's lien authorization.
+DEP has procured a collection agency to assist in collecting delinquent accounts, which will target single family residential customers which are not covered by DEP's lien authorization.
 By aggressively pursuing collections rather than the termination of delinquent single family residential accounts, DEP hopes to reduce the number of service terminations each year.
+The selected collection agency is expected to begin work in October 2012.

-The Board, at its annual meeting on May 21, 2010, authorized a 2% discount on Fiscal Year 2011 water bills for meter-billed customers who enroll in DEP's on-line direct debit program and authorized a pilot program to bill stand-alone parking lots, which historically have not received a water bill, for the stormwater runoff they produce.
-To enroll in the direct debit program, customers must register for automatic payment withdrawal and agree to pay their bills in full automatically each quarter, five days after issuance.
-This program has not had a significant impact on Revenues.
+The Board, at its annual meeting on May 21, 2010, authorized a pilot program to bill stand-alone parking lots, which historically have not received a water bill, for the stormwater runoff they produce.
 The pilot program for stand-alone parking lots requires lot owners with no water service to pay a charge for the stormwater runoff they produce or demonstrate that they are addressing stormwater on site with green infrastructure or other measures.
-Under this pilot program, DEP is currently billing approximately 267 stand-alone parking lots on an annual basis at a rate of \$0.05 per square foot of property area for wastewater service.
+Under this pilot program, DEP is currently billing approximately 267 stand-alone parking lots on an annual basis at a rate of \$0.0576 per square foot of property area for wastewater service.
 A credit is available for parking lots who demonstrate the ability to capture stormwater and prevent it from entering the wastewater system.